Appliances

 How to Unload Used Appliances, Large & Small

 If your appliance still works, donate it.
 Small appliances, such as microwaves and toasters, can often be donated to places like Goodwill or the Salvation Army.
+Working appliances can also be listed on a local buy nothing or marketplace group for free.

 RG&E Customer?